-Therefore, when your political career is on the line and pressure is building will you stand for principle or will you capitulate to political pressure and special interest.
+Therefore, when your political career is on the line and pressure is building, will you stand for principle or will you capitulate to political pressure and special interest?

 You must stand on principles and not be a partisan political hack.
 You do what is right and try your best.
 You won’t get everything right every single time.
 When you are wrong you admit it and try and fix the problem.
-I don’t like political spin, it’s about doing what is best for the voters not what is best for the politician.
+I don’t like political spin; it’s about doing what is best for the voters not what is best for the politician.

 Even with my success, I couldn’t expand my business as I wanted to.
-This was due to overbearing government regulations and crony protectionism which protected my politically connected competitors.
-The politicians who did this, were for the most part, not Democrats but Republicans.
+This was due to overbearing government regulations and crony protectionism, which protected my politically connected competitors.
+The politicians who did this were, for the most part, not Democrats but Republicans.

 With my experience of untrustworthy Republican politicians, and the failures of the Republican Party, I became so disenfranchised in the Republican Party I became a Democrat.
 I thought that I might be able to find a home in the Democratic Party as a fiscally conservative Democrat.
 I did not.

 Therefore, I became a man without a party.
 I was a declined to state voter and sought to support candidates that believed in local control and believed in representing the people, not special interests.
 It was through this process that I realized I wasn’t alone in my frustration.
-Even though I do not like how either of the national parties running D.C.; because I’m a staunch limited government Federalist.
+Even though I do not like how either of the national parties are running D.C. because I’m a staunch limited government Federalist.
 I found reasonable, like-minded fiscal conservatives in California that wanted to challenge the status quo.
-We wanted a Republican Party that focused on local control but not a group of activist that wanted to push their agenda down their opponent’s throat.
-We want local control plan and simple, not a huge bureaucracy, regardless of the political party running it.
+We wanted a Republican Party that focused on local control but not a group of activists that wanted to push their agenda down their opponent’s throat.
+We want local control plain and simple, not a huge bureaucracy, regardless of the political party running it.

 If you are like me and want new leadership in Sacramento, then we cannot sit idly by and expect things to change.
 I’m not for forcing my ideas down your throat.
 The Republican way might not be what you want or the Democrat way might not be what you want.
 A one-size-fits-all solution can’t work for everyone, everywhere.
-Let move towards local control, where your voice can best be heard.
+Let’s move towards local control, where your voice can best be heard.

 I will not simply go to Sacramento and go along to get along.
 My goals are simple.
 As Controller, I will not only be able to audit any government agency that receives state money but I will be able to examine the books of the State and establish a plan to implement Trickle-up-Taxation.
-Once, our plan has been fully studied and analyzed, I plan on presenting this plan to you on the 2020 election via a ballot initiative.
+Once our plan has been fully studied and analyzed, I plan on presenting this plan to you on the 2020 election via a ballot initiative.

-I will be up to us as voters to determine if we want Trickle-up-Taxation and greater local control and autonomy from Sacramento.
+It will be up to us as voters to determine if we want Trickle-up-Taxation and greater local control and autonomy from Sacramento.

 I ask your vote and support to become California’s next State Controller.